Last Updated on October 9, 2020 by Nancie

 Find Feeders & Seed When Social Distancing

 Need bird watching supplies?
 Even with social distancing, you still have options.
 For example, early in this crazy time, my local bird store, Mother Natures, offered curbside pickup.
 You would place your order over the phone and they’d come out and load it into your car.
 This helped customers and store staff alike with social distancing.
-Now that non-essential stores are closed, they still have a delivery option.
+They also offerred a delivery option.
 See what workarounds your local store might be offering.

 Can’t get to a local bird store?
 If you need bird watching supplies, check online.
 Bird store chains and local stores in your area may also offer online ordering so supplies can be delivered to you.
 Amazon sells bird feeders and even seed and suet.
 You can also order Erva’s feeders, baffles, etc directly from them online using their retail website.
 Don’t forget hardware stores as a possible online supply source.